wiktor-falek/bonfire/README.md

 A Discord like chatting application built for the sake of learning and experimenting.

 ## TODO
+- [ ] Chat features
+  - [ ] Delete your message
+  - [ ] Multiline text input
+- [ ] Profile pictures - default and custom
+- [ ] Profile click closing modal when modal is open
+- [ ] Profile modal styling
+- [ ] Finish appearing offline when all devices are disconnected
+- [ ] /friends page - Add Friend styling
+- [ ] /friends page - responsive design for mobile
+- [ ] Add/Pending/Remove friend in DMs
+- [ ] Get rid of console errors
+- [ ] Send message from my account whoever signs up (Chingu reviewer onboarding)

+## Future TODO
 - [ ] /verify page - success view with link to home page, error view with reason
-- [ ] /friends page - responsive design for mobile
-- [ ] /friends page - Add Friend styling
-- [ ] Finish appearing offline when all devices are disconnected (display the persisted status on going online)
 - [ ] Redis adapter for WebSocket
+- [ ] Socket reconnect mechanism - get up to date state

 ## Features